affan-maajid/intruder-detection/README.md

 # intruder-detection

 #### In this project a system was built to sense the presence of a person in a given location.
-It uses a motion sensor attached to a micro-controller (beaglebone black) to sense a person's persence and turns a light on in response.
+It uses a motion sensor attached to a single-board computer (beaglebone black) to sense a person's persence and turns a light on in response.

 The applications of this sytem include an intruder detecter where an alarm is triggered in response to a person's uninvited presence in a location or an automated lighting system which turns on the lights when it senses a person's presence.